ZhikangNiu/ZhikangNiu/README.md

 ## About ME 👋

-- 🔭I'm Zhikang Niu, an undergraduate student in Xidian University, School of Artificial Intelligence, major in Artificial Intelligence.
+- 🔭I'm Zhikang Niu, an undergraduate student in Xidian University, School of Artificial Intelligence, majoring in Artificial Intelligence.
 - 📫 Do not hesitate to contact me if you have any things or questions want to discuss.
 - Homepage: https://nofish-528.github.io/
 - Email: zkniu@stu.xidian.edu.cn